-system is a Blueprint base class designed to handle custom target selection for Gameplay Abilities and Gameplay Effects in Action RPGs.
+The BP_TargetType class in the Collision Manager system is a Blueprint base class designed to handle custom target selection for Gameplay Abilities and Gameplay Effects in Action RPGs.
 It enables developers to define flexible, one-off target searches or integrate with other systems for combat targeting, such as lock-on or AoE mechanics.
-This class addresses the need for modular, reusable target selection logic, integrating with the BP_CollisionComponent
+This class addresses the need for modular, reusable target selection logic, integrating with the BP_CollisionComponent to streamline ability and effect targeting.

 Basic Usage

-and overriding its target selection functions.
+The BP_TargetType is used by adding it to a BP_CollisionComponent and overriding its target selection functions.
 Below are the primary functions for interacting with it in Blueprints.

 -